nguyensjsu/fa21-172-gumball/README.md

 ### mySQL

-On terminal run the following commands.
+On terminal, run the following commands.

 The mysql username = admin
 and password = welcome